peter-halligan/triangles/README.md

+# Triangle Type Identifier

+javascript web app a user can input lengths of the sides and return the triangle type.

-This project contains an api, a react front end and a cli. each can be run independently.
+This project contains an api, a react frontend and a cli.
+Each can be run independently.
 The project has been set up to run all unit tests before a push and will run linters prior to a commit.

 Jest has been used as a test runner and storybook was used to develop the frontend components.